OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 * Capture all network traffic using intercept proxy, like [OWASP ZAP] or [Burp Suite].
 If you're able to see any traffic without installing RootCA on your device, then it means that intercepted traffic is not encrypted.

+> Please note, that some applications may not work with proxies like Burp or ZAP (because of customized HTTP/HTTPS implementation, or Cert Pinning).
+In such case you may use a VPN server to forward all traffic to your Burp/ZAP proxy.
+You can easily do this, using [Vproxy]

 It is important to capture all traffic (TCP and UDP), so you should run all possible functions of tested application after starting interception.
 This should include a process of patching application, because sending a patch to application via HTTP may allow an attacker to install any application on victim's device (MiTM attacks).

 #### Remediation